 Duration of effect: Lasting

-Plastic surgeon Dr Wong Chin Ho did his fellowship in facelifting, and lifts a lot of faces – who better to answer my questions?
-As it happens, he’s just done a great job of removing three small growths from my face (the legacy of sun damage in my foolish youth), so I’ve had personal experience of his incredibly fine stitching technique.
+Plastic surgeon Dr Wong Chin Ho did his fellowship in facelifting, and lifts a lot of faces.
+As it happens, he’s just done a great job of removing three small growths from Executive Editor Verne’s face (the legacy of sun damage in her foolish youth), so she’s had personal experience of his incredibly fine stitching technique.

 How would you describe your approach?